 I’ll just start off saying…I love Chocolate.
 It’s delicious.
 I love cupcakes.
 They are delicious.
 Chocolate on chocolate is definitely a classic.
 My kids love them.
 I love them.
 We love them with sprinkles.
 Sprinkles are fun.

 I have tried many different methods of making chocolate cupcakes & I finally found a winner!
-The reason why I love this recipe is because the cake stays moist a few days longer than other recipes I’ve tried.
+The reason why I love this recipe is that the cake stays moist a few days longer than other recipes I’ve tried.
 Typically, the cocoa powder dries out baked goods because it acts like flour would.
 So, I took out some of the flour & compensated it with more cocoa powder.
 Did I say I love chocolate?
 I also like the combination of having equal parts of brown & white sugar.
 The brown sugar also helps in making the chocolate cake have a moist & soft texture which is a beautiful thing is my mouth!!!
-Needless to say, recipe works as a chocolatey, moist, delicious chocolate cake with creamy chocolate frosting…which I added sprinkles to…of course!!!
+Needless to say, this recipe works as a chocolatey, moist, delicious chocolate cake with creamy chocolate frosting…which I added sprinkles to…of course!!!

 - ⅓ cup vegetable oil